Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 12 trips daily across all routes, equating to about 7 weekly trips per stop.
+According to the 2021 Census data, which may reflect COVID-19 conditions, only 3.6% of residents work from home.
+The service frequency averages 12 trips per day across all routes, equating to approximately 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport